Catalog of Courses

 - HS118 Gender & Communications

 This course investigates the differences and similarities between male and female communication in contemporary American society within the framework of communication and feminist theory from a number of contexts, including interpersonal communication in family contexts and the work environment, public communication about gender in the media, and interpersonal and mediated communication in the education system.
-Meets the Critical Perspectives: Diverse Cultures and Critiques requirement.
-(Not offered 2014-15).
+(Not offered 2019-20).

 - HS120 Renaissance Culture

 Study of the emergence of modern culture through an interdisciplinary course taught by six faculty members.
 Discussion of the classical and Christian origins of the Renaissance and of the new science and philosophy which set the groundwork for the modern outlook.
 Disciplines represented are art, history, literature, music, politics and religion.
 Students may receive separate grades for each block of this course, but must be enrolled in all the blocks in order to receive credit.
-Meets the Critical Perspectives: The West in Time requirement.
+(Not offered 2019-20).

 Prerequisite: First Year Experience Course.
 Must take both blocks for credit.